kobbikobb/console-stopwatch/README.md

 Run stopwatch by with:
 `npm run start` or `node index.js` (a timer automatically starts)

-Press r to reset current timer
+Press r to reset current timer.
-Press n to create a new timer
+Press n to create a new timer.
-Press any other key to pause current timer
+Press any other key to pause current timer.
+Press ctrl+c to exit.